-Select Add Fonts, in the dialog that opens either browse for the respective file or drag and drop.
+Select Add Fonts,in the dialog that opens either brwose for the respective file or drag and drop.
 Finally click Import.
-If you have a font family, all fonts in the font family should be added one by one.
-Also, if a particular font style is not available then the framework will default to a most suitable available font style.
-If e.g. Bold is not available but if Bold Italic is available, then the framework will select the Bold Italic font to show Bold fonts.
+If you drag and drop a font family, all fonts and font styles for each font will be installed.
+Also, if a particular font style is not available then the framework will default to a most suitable available font style. e.g. If Bold is not available but if Bold Italic is available, then the framework will select the Bold Italic font to show Bold fonts.

 - Font Name: Installed font family name.

 - Encode Win ANSI: The default font encoding is CDI, but you change this to encode in Win ANSI by selecting the checkbox.